Updated Winter 2020

 Egg-shaped campers are made of solid fiberglass shells (either single or double hull) that are very mold-resistant and durable.

-Many sensitive people say that fiberglass takes a year (or years) to offgas the VOC styrene but some find it offgasses in a few days.
+Many sensitive people say that fiberglass takes a year (or years) to offgas the VOC styrene but some find it offgasses to a satisfactory level in a few days.

 Casitas use a carpet that is glued on to the walls and floor.
 At the time of writing, they would not customize one without that element.
 Many have well with Casita, due to the simple design, single hull and mostly visible components.
 The floor is wood underneath.